Haksell/rt/README.md

 # rt

-I just restarted the project from scratch. `old` branch is more intereseting.
+I just restarted the project from scratch. `old` branch is more interesting.

 ## TODO